Back to the Future (franchise): Board and card games

 The Back to the Future: Back in Time board game was released in 2020.
-It is a fully cooperative game, in which each player is a character in the film, and must collect items to help Marty McFly and Doc to return from 1955 to their own time, as depicted in the first film in the trilogy.
+It is a fully cooperative game in which each player controls a character from the film and must collect items to help Marty McFly and Doc return from 1955 to their own time, as depicted in the first film in the trilogy.

 In 2010, Looney Labs introduced Back to the Future: The Card Game, a strategy game using the same mechanics as the company's game Chrononauts (game).
-In the game, a timeline of cards are laid out in a grid with each era in the movies grouped together.
+In the game, a timeline of cards is laid out in a grid with each era in the movies grouped together.
 Randomly distributed ID cards outline goals or timeline changes necessary to make sure the future character exists.
 The license for this game expired in 2012 and is no longer being produced.

 Comic books

 A comic book series was published by Harvey Comics in 1992 detailing further adventures of the animated series.
 Only seven issues were produced.
-IDW published a mini-series which presents the first meeting of both Marty and Doc Brown and is written by co-screenwriter Bob Gale, which was released in stores on October 21, 2015, the same date that Marty travels with Doc Brown to the future depicted in the storyline for Part II.
+IDW published a miniseries presenting the first meeting of Marty and Doc Brown, written by co-screenwriter Bob Gale, which was released in stores on October 21, 2015, the same date that Marty travels with Doc Brown to the future depicted in the storyline for Part II.
 In issue #3, it was revealed that it had become an ongoing monthly comic due to popular demand.

 Beginning in issue #6, the original format of one or two untold stories per issue was replaced with a multi-issue ongoing story arc.
-The original subtitle for the comic, "Untold Tales and Alternate Timelines", was used for the trade paperback which contained the first five comics in the series.
-The series has now gone on to what IDW calls "chapter 2" of the series with "Tales from the Time Train".
+The original subtitle for the comic, "Untold Tales and Alternate Timelines", was used for the trade paperback containing the first five comics in the series.
+The series has now progressed to what IDW calls "chapter 2" of the series with "Tales from the Time Train".
 This is a series of stories detailing where Doc and the Brown family went after time traveling at the end of Back to the Future Part III.
-Other mini-series published by IDW include "Citizen Brown", which adapts the Telltale video game, and "Biff to the Future", which depicts Biff Tannen's rise to power after being given the almanac by his future self.
+Other miniseries published by IDW include "Citizen Brown", which adapts the Telltale video game, and "Biff to the Future", which depicts Biff Tannen's rise to power after being given the almanac by his future self.
 The latter is also co-written by Gale.

-Transformers/Back to the Future is a four-issue crossover comic miniseries published by IDW Publishing, to commemorate the 35th anniversaries of Back to the Future and Hasbro's Transformers franchise.
+Transformers/Back to the Future is a four-issue crossover comic miniseries published by IDW Publishing to commemorate the 35th anniversaries of Back to the Future and Hasbro's Transformers franchise.
 It was published from October 7, 2020, to May 12, 2021.